xtendui/xtendui/src/gatsby/markdown/components/breadcrumbs/index.md

 The `truncate` class gives ellipses if the breadcrumbs are too long, but it needs `inline` on the items (**use narrow screen to see it in action**).

-> This component uses [separator](/components/typography/addon#separator) see documentation for more info.
+> This demos use [separator](/components/typography/addon#separator) see documentation for more info.

 > For usability purpose use `<nav></nav>`.
 For seo purpose add [breadscrumb metadata](https://developers.google.com/search/docs/data-types/breadcrumb).